top of page

 Starting Over with a Sense of Purpose

-Perhaps the greatest value of starting over on September 1st is the opportunity to do so with a renewed sense of purpose.
+Perhaps the reason we see this as a call center best practice and the greatest value of starting over on September 1st is the opportunity to do so with a renewed sense of purpose.
 Unlike the often arbitrary goals set in January, which can sometimes feel disconnected from reality, September allows us to set intentions that are more aligned with our values and aspirations.
 By September, we've had eight months to explore, experiment, and learn.
 We've had successes and failures, moments of clarity and confusion.
 All of this experience can inform our decisions as we start over, allowing us to set goals that are not just ambitious but also meaningful and achievable.
 This contrasts with the sometimes unrealistic expectations set in January (PositivePsychology.com).

 In conclusion, starting over on September 1st offers a unique and valuable opportunity for renewal, reflection, and reinvention.
 Unlike the often pressured and artificial change associated with January 1st, September aligns with the natural rhythms of life, providing a more grounded and sustainable approach to personal growth.
 Whether it's reconnecting with our values, pursuing new goals, or simply embracing a fresh start, the legacy of a September reset is one of resilience, growth, and authenticity.
 I don't know about you but I'm starting over!